kbmackenzie/chicken-chicken/README.md

 ## Install

 Chicken Chicken is a self-contained static binary executable.
-Installation instructions can be found [here](./INSTALL.md). 🐔
+[Installation instructions can be found here](./INSTALL.md).

 If you wish to build it from source, instructions can be found [here](./INSTALL.md#building-from-source).